 Jenny: What inspired you to start your journey in Augmented Reality?

 Jesse: I attended a series of talks on entrepreneurship in Radiology at our largest meeting in the field, RSNA which made me believe that I could take my idea and turn it into something real.
 After this, I enrolled in our UCSF Entrepreneurship class, and discussing this idea in the reading room with my co-founder Dr. Ben Laguna, decided to take the next steps of formally beginning on a startup journey.
+We were awarded a catalyst award through UCSF ‘s Catalyst/Innovation Ventures program.
+Through that program, we met our advisor and now CEO Rick Beberman.
+Since then we have made our way through the 500 Global Accelerator and other translation programs and subsequently received venture funding, which allowed us to spin out from UCSF.

 Jenny: Who inspired you the most along this journey in Augmented Reality?
 This can be a mentor, a patient, a celebrity, anyone basically.
 You can name more than one as well.